chrislabarge/chrislabarge/content/posts/color-picker.md

 }
 ```

-to call `this.initPicker()` which contains all of the logic to intialize the Pickr component.
+To call `this.initPicker()` which contains all of the logic to intialize the Pickr component.

 We set an instance of the Pickr class to `this.picker` in order to use in the callback.